cenelson52/cs326-final-yod/docs/milestone2.md

     - Users create their account by entering the information in the fields provided.

 - Read
-    - The page reads if an username or email already taken.
+    - The page reads whether an username or email is already taken.

 - Update
     - Users update their match statistics by joining more matches.